ansible/ansible-builder/docs/usage.rst

 .. note:: Added in version 1.2

 Specifies the path to a GPG keyring file to use for validating container image signatures.

 ``--verbosity``
 ***************

-To customize the level of verbosity:
+Customizes the level of verbosity:

 .. code::